mateuszbilicz/ngx-windows/README.md

 ## Installation

+Install ngx-windows: `npm i ngx-windows`.
-Current not prepared for NPM version: `npm run update-ngx-windows`.
+Edit, build and use in example app: `npm run update-ngx-windows`.

 Add ngx-windows style to your angular.json config file: